Code-Institute-Submissions/hangman-93/README.md

 2. Testing also involved [CI Python Linter](https://pep8ci.herokuapp.com/) with Results returning All Clear, no errors found.
 <img src="Docs/CI_pep8.png">

-3. Testing all involved Practical testing, this was ongoing throughout the project.
-To ensure all the input gave the expected results, the links worked, that it deployed correctly on the Code Institute Terminal etc.
+3. Testing also involved Practical testing, this was ongoing throughout the project, both in the Terminal and then on the deployed app.
+This was to ensure all the input gave the expected results, the links worked, that it deployed correctly on the Code Institute Terminal etc.

 ## Constraints